HELPING TEXANS WITH FAMILY LAW

 In another situation—a parent agrees to pay a specific amount of support but later on a sudden change in income, employment or assets makes it impossible to continue that support.
 This necessitates amendment of child support.

-Child custody is one of the most emotional areas of family law, and every member of the GoransonBain team understands that the care of your child is your number one priority as a parent.
-While aggressively protecting our clients’ rights, we also keep the best interests of their children at the forefront by keeping them out of the litigation.
+Child custody is one of the most emotional areas of family law, and every member of the GoransonBain Ausley team understands that your child’s well-being is your number one priority as a parent.
+While aggressively protecting our clients’ rights, we also keep the best interests of their children at the forefront by keeping them out of the litigation if possible.

 Most mothers and fathers recognize that having a positive and nurturing relationship with both parents is an important part of a child’s self-esteem and well-being.
 However, in the heat of the moment, the stress and negative emotions that punctuate most family law disputes often interfere with a parent’s ability to recognize the harm caused by ongoing parental conflicts.

 As with all of our family law services, we strive to avoid unnecessary emotional pain for your family.
 If we become aware that your child is struggling, we will discretely bring it to your attention.
 We believe it is essential for parents to actively manage the emotional impact of custody litigation on themselves to better protect the child from collateral harm.

 A couple that has been married and built a life together for any length of time is likely to have acquired a mixture of different kinds of assets and debts during that time.
 Spouses often disagree not only on who is entitled to what, but also on the process of dividing the assets.
 Rarely is marital property easily converted to liquid or near-liquid form.

 And the higher the net worth of the family, the more likely it is that holdings are tied up in business ownership, real estate, trusts, investment portfolios, retirement funds, pensions and other vehicles that are difficult to value, liquidate, and divide equitably.